 - 1 1/2 cups granulated sugar (300 grams)

 - 3/4 cup water, room temp (180 grams)

 - 2/3 cup sweetened condensed milk (170 grams)

 - 2 cups miniature white chocolate chip (350 grams)

-- Begin by mixing the gelatin in a bowl with 1/4 cup of water.
+- Begin by mixing 1 envelope of about 2 1/2 tsp gelatin in a bowl with 1/4 cup of water.
 Set aside to let it bloom while you begin the glaze.

-- Remove the mixture, and stir to incorporate the ingredients.
-Pour in the bloomed gelatin, and stir until it's fully dissolved.
+- Remove the mixture and stir the mixture.
+Pour in the bloomed gelatin, and whisk until the gelatin is fully dissolved.

 - Melt the white chocolate chips in microwave by heating it in 30 second intervals, stirring between each interval.
 Once the white chocolate is fully melted, pour the chocolate into the warm gelatin mixture.

 - Carefully whisk mixture until fully combined.
 Pour through a sieve to remove any chunks of unmelted chocolate or stubborn bits of gelatin.

 - Continue to stir occasionally (to prevent a skin from forming), until the glaze has reached 90 degrees, or is just slightly warm to the touch.